-Upon the completion of this offering, the holders of an aggregate of outstanding as of the date of effectiveness of this registration statement, or their transferees, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act.
+Upon the completion of this offering, the holders of an aggregate of 40,494,467 shares of our common stock, based on shares of common stock outstanding as of November 12, 2020 and assuming no exercise of the underwriters' option to purchase additional shares, or their transferees, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act.
 Registration of these shares under the Securities Act will result in these shares becoming freely tradable immediately upon the effectiveness of such registration, subject to the restrictions of Rule 144.
 For a further description of these rights, see the section entitled "Certain Relationships and Related Party Transactions-Registration Rights Agreement."